dfinity/wg-identity-authentication/topics/icrc_31_get_principals.md

 `version` (`text`): The version of the standard used.
 It must match the `version` from the request.

-`principals` (`text` array): A list of principalIds the user has selected to share with the relying party.
+`principals` (`text` array): A list of principals the user has selected to share with the relying party.

 ### Example RPC Response